KiandaBPM/docs/content/docs/platform/application-designer/_index.md

 This allows you to specify a layout made of 1 to 12 columns and is based on bootstrap, a popular CSS  framework that allows designing web interfaces with a mobile-first approach.

 ##

-Validating input in forms is quick and easy.
-Simply enable the **required** flag of an input field and it will automatically prevent users from submitting it empty.

-The required flag will conveniently be ignored in case the field is not visible, this will allow you to configure conditionally mandatory fields.

-Another way of validating input is to use the **validate input rule** this allows greater flexibility in terms of when or what to validate.

 ## Cloning